zhou-junyu/insql/doc/doc.md

   services.AddScoped<IUserService, UserService>();
 }
 ```
+***Note: If you only use ISqlResover.Resolve, the map configuration section will not work because the map configuration section is currently working when Dapper executes and maps object properties.***

 ---

 ### 2. Use the common DbContext usage
 In the basic use example, we will create multiple DbContext types, and here we can create only one common DbContext type.
 #### Create a common DbContext